advatrix/interpreter/README.md

 ##### Usage:
 `func_name(arg)`

-Functions are isolated scopes and have only one parameter through which it returns values.
+Functions are isolated scopes and have only one parameter through which they return values. *Only the function itself and its argument are visible from the inner scope*.

 Function execution can be interrupted by `return` keyword.